untoldengine/UntoldEngine/docs/API/UsingRegistrationSystem.md

   first (`ColorLUTParams.shared.clear()`), then re-populates it only if the asset/manifest actually has one baked in.
-- If the source wasn't exported with `--bake-color-management`, the engine silently falls back to its default ACES Filmic tonemap — this is not an error.
+- If the source wasn't exported with `--bake-color-management`, the engine silently falls back to its native tonemap operator (ACES Filmic by default) — this is not an error.
 - The color-grading LUT can be toggled off at runtime (e.g. to compare against the default tonemap) with `setPostFX(.colorLUT(.enabled(false)))`.
   See [Using Post-Effects](UsingPostFX.md).